varunj166/react-proforma/README.md

 - **ProformaBundle.errors**: _object_
   - An object whose keys are the form field names you passed in to Proforma in your 'initialValues' object, and whose values are the current errors for that field, based on the current value in that field and the 'validationObject' you passed into Proforma.
-  - If there are errors, they will be present as an array of string.
+  - If there are errors, they will be present as an array of strings.
   - If there are no errors, the value of that field name's errors will be `null`.

 - **ProformaBundle.isSubmitting**: _boolean_
   - A boolean flag representing whether or not the form is currently submitting.
-  - Useful for tailoring your UI text in order to inform that user of the form's current submission status.
+  - Useful for tailoring your UI in order to inform that user of the form's current submission status.
   - Controlled by `ProformaBundle.setSubmitting`.

 - **ProformaBundle.isComplete**: _boolean_
   - A boolean flag representing whether or not the form processing is complete.
-  - Starts off as `false`, and is only turned `true` by you with a call to `ProformaBundle.setComplete(true)`.
+  - Starts off as `false`, and **is only turned `true` by you** with a call to `ProformaBundle.setComplete(true)`.
   - There aren't too many cases where you will need this.
 The only thing I can think of is if you want to keep your form on the screen for some reason after the form has been processed, and you want to tell the user that the form has been successfully processed.

 - **ProformaBundle.submitCount**: _number_